jmnie/jmnie.github.io/README.md

-This is my personla blog built with gatsby.js.
+This is my personal blog built with gatsby.js.